-To date, 653 households have moved into choice neighborhoods since implementation of the activity in January 2010.
-A total of twenty percent of total moves processed involved families moving into or within areas of higher opportunity.
-Of this twenty percent, 47 percent were moving from areas of lower opportunity into areas of higher opportunity and the other 53 was already residing in areas of higher opportunity and moving to a ZIP code in the same category.
+To date, 768 households have moved into choice neighborhoods since implementation of the activity in January 2010.
+A total of 31 percent of total moves processed in FY 2022 involved families moving into or within areas of higher opportunity.
+Of this 31 percent, half were moving from areas of lower opportunity into areas of higher opportunity and the other half was already residing in areas of higher opportunity and moving within the same area.

-One hundred percent of the 195 families moving in Enterprise and Choice areas during Fiscal Year 2021 received services aimed to increase housing choice while 236 families participated in the Security Deposit Loan Program.
-Total dollars loaned in the fiscal year equaled \$378,794 with a cumulative total of \$1,715,662 since program implementation.
+100 percent of the 232 families moving into Enterprise and Choice areas during Fiscal Year 2022 received services aimed to increase housing choice while 113 families participated in the Security Deposit Loan Program.
+Total dollars loaned in the fiscal year equaled \$205,971 with a cumulative total of \$1,921,633 since program implementation.

-Note: Families newly admitted to the program and port-ins are not included in the metrics measuring the increase in resident mobility since SDHC cannot verify the poverty rate and opportunity indicators of origin.
-During Fiscal Year 2021, via internal tracking, a total of 66% of newly admitted families moving into units within Enterprise and Choice areas.
+Note: Families newly admitted to the program and port-ins are not included in the metric measuring the increase in resident mobility since SDHC cannot verify the poverty rate and opportunity indicators of origin.
+During Fiscal Year 2022, via internal tracking, a total of 69 percent of newly admitted families moved into units within Enterprise and Choice areas.

-Choice Communities Metric BASELINE BENCHMARK Ουτςομε Benchmark Achieved?
+CHOICE COMMUNITIES Metric Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
 HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-33 300 653 Yes HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase).
-0 750 771 Yes
+33 300 768 Yes HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase).
+0 750 544 Yes